Despite first appearances — when it seems full of mysterious @ and = signs —

 is returned.

-We now pass to some code.
-This is a top-level holon, indicated by an equals
+Now for some code.
+The following is a top-level holon, indicated by an equals

 sign = in the first column of a line: